Paper-Proof/paperproof/extension/README.md

-# Paper Proof
+# Paperproof

-Paper Proof extension allows to visualize Lean 4 tactic proofs on the canvas.
+Paperproof extension allows to visualize Lean 4 tactic proofs on the canvas.
 As you edit the proof, the state is sent to the server via the extension and can be viewed in the webview or the browser.

 ## Features

-Command `Paper Proof : Toggle` toggles the paper proof view.
+Command `Paperproof : Toggle` toggles the paper proof view.

 ## Requirements